polterguy/phosphorusfive/plugins/p5.events/README.md

 The above code, will create an Active Event, which simply displays a "confirmation window" once invoked.
 If you invoke it with *[foo]*, you will see it in action.
 However, if you wish to inspect it, instead of invoking it, this can easily be done, by injecting code into it, as arguments, which simply returns the root node.
-Although this can be done using the *[get-event]* Active Event, it is also easily done by rolling your own logic "by hand".
 To see this in action, evaluate this code.
 Make sure you've created the Active Event first, by evaluating the above Hyperlisp first though.

 ```